MicrosoftDocs/azure-docs/articles/virtual-desktop/create-fslogix-profile-container.md

 3. In the file, go to **x64** > **Releases** and run **FSLogixAppsSetup.exe**.
 The installation menu will open.

 4. If you have a product key, enter it in the Product Key text box.
-If not, leave the box blank to start a 30-day trial.

 5. Select the check box next to **I agree to the license terms and conditions**.